πŸ₯‘Create a new product

 If the information on the full volume is not available, an appropriate approximation is to use the volume indicated on the product, e.g. 500 ml for a large drinking glass, and add 10%.
 To get the exact volume of a container, fill it with water to the brim, and then measure this amount of water in a measuring cup.

-For Reusable products, define the and the wash system.
+For Reusable products, define the washing load and the wash system.

 The more times a product can be reused, the more sustainable it will be.
 Learn more about the breakeven point in reusable products .